Mauricio Pochettino: Bordeaux

 In July 2003, Pochettino moved to fellow Ligue 1 outfit Bordeaux for the 2003–04 campaign.
 His first game came on 2 August 2003 against Monaco in a 2–0 defeat.
 Pochettino's first goal was on 23 August, thus helping Bordeaux overcome Auxerre with a 2–0 home victory.

 Return to Espanyol

 During the 2004 summer transfer window, he returned to Espanyol however, initially on loan, before he later made the transfer permanent.
-The return occurred midway through his first year, where Pochettino continued to play for two-and-a-half more seasons.
+The return occurred midway through his first year, and Pochettino continued to play for two-and-a-half more seasons at the club.
 In the 2005–06 Copa del Rey, he was an unused substitute at the final, where Espanyol beat Zaragoza 4–1.

 Following the win, Ernesto Valverde took over as manager in the summer of 2006, but he did not want Pochettino in the squad for the coming season.
 Pochettino announced his retirement as a player at the age of 34.
 He studied for a master's degree in sports management at a business school, before training to be a coach in Madrid a year later.